 Kansas City Monarchs - legacy jersey

-Kansas City Monarchs - Negro League Baseball jersey.
+Kansas City Monarchs - Negro Leagues Baseball jersey.
 A stylish replica of the team jersey worn by the Kansas City Monarchs.
-Order today and pay homage to the great players from the Negro League Baseball era.
+Order today and pay homage to the great players from the Negro Leagues Baseball era.

 - 100% polyester